onurcakmakceng/landing_page_hipporello_servdown/README.md

-# landing_page_hipporello_servdown
+# Landing Page with Hipporello, Servdown and Vercel
-This landing page for quick start to hipporello, vercel and servdown
+This landing page for quick start to hipporello, vercel and servdown usages.

 ## Step by step:
 1) Create a repository for your landing page